Our People

 The majority of our senior leaders are equity partners in the business.
 That matters to us, and we believe it matters to our clients.
 It means the people shaping Brightlight’s direction are the same people working alongside clients day‑to‑day, and the team you engage at the outset is the team that stays with you over the long term.
 We work in a highly collaborative way — across disciplines, with clients, and with partners — bringing together different perspectives to steward capital with care, discipline, and conviction.

-Matthew Zschech is Chief Strategy Officer of the Brightlight.
+• Matthew Zschech is Chief Strategy Officer at Brightlight.
 He is responsible for developing, communicating, executing, and sustaining strategic initiatives, focusing on private equity deals, complex investment vehicles and solutions for clients.

 With a focus on early-stage client business, account commercialisation strategies and development, Matthew oversees the development of the group's capital markets, distribution strategy, and partnerships within a global context.
 He brings his vast experience and skills to Brightlight, playing a vital role in strategy and imparting the knowledge he has gained from 25 years of experience working within a global corporate environment.